-While a beautiful hood cover captures the eye, the more important element is the functional parts hidden underneath: the circulating fan, filter, and venting ductwork.
-Whether you have a statement hood cover or a simple metal vent mounted under a cabinet or a combination vent and microwave unit, it is vitally important to both use it and keep it clean.
+Range hoods are usually a focal point in kitchen spaces, coming in many designs and types.
+The functional elements of a range hood are its circulating fan, filter, and venting ductwork.
+It's the range hood's job to trap grease and smoke.
+Whether you have a statement hood cover, a simple metal vent mounted under a cabinet, or a combination vent and microwave unit, it is essential to use it and keep it clean.

 How Often to Clean a Kitchen Range Hood

-If you cook daily, the inside and outside of the hood and the filter should be cleaned monthly.
+If you cook daily, you should clean the inside and outside of the hood and the filter monthly.
 If you aren't a frequent chef, seasonal cleaning will be sufficient.
-Always plan to clean the filter after preparing a holiday feast even if you don't clean the rest of the hood.
+Always clean the filter after preparing a holiday feast, even if you don't clean the rest of the hood.

 - Baking soda